 Which is better mild hybrid or hybrid?

-The biggest difference between the two systems is that a mild hybrid cannot (typically – there are a couple of exceptions) drive on pure battery alone, whereas a full hybrid (also known as a self-driving hybrid) can travel some distance without any assistance from the engine.
+The biggest difference between the two systems is that a mild hybrid cannot (typically – there are a couple of exceptions) drive on pure battery alone, whereas a full hybrid (also known as a self-charging hybrid) can travel some distance without any assistance from the engine.

 A full hybrid is designed to drive on battery power alone and operate in fuel-efficient, zero-emissions mode, especially in stop/start traffic.
 However, a full hybrid is heavier and costs more than its mild equivalent – so it comes down to your personal priorities.